TNO/knowledge-engine/examples/edc-example/README.md

 The used components of EDC implement the Data Space Protocol (DSP) and the Decentralized Claims Protocol (DCP), an overlay of DSP.
 These protocols are used to establish security and trust within the network based on the decentralized identity model (see [here](https://eclipse-edc.github.io/documentation/for-adopters/identity-hub/)).

 !
 IMPORTANT !
 The EDC integration is currently still under development.
 Expect bugs, frequent changes and updates.
+This implementation is certainly not suitable for production environments.

 We currently use the Control Plane, Data Plane and Identity Hub components of EDC, which are all heavily customizable.
 The TKE-EDC integration is made specifically for the extended EDC components developed within TNO, that are also publicly available, see the Docker Compose file in this folder.
+We assume pregenerated Verifiable Credentials that are loaded into Identity Hub at start-up.
+Currently we cannot give a definitive easiest way to generate these yourself, but will be future work.

 ## Running the TKE-EDC example